 Speaking about VR, it helps to get an idea of any project that manufacturers want to start.
 VR apps allow engineers, designers, and a client to virtually interact with a model of a future product and view it, for example, under the different light.
 In this case, there is no need to create expensive prototypes to get a lifelike experience.

 A mixture of virtual and augmented reality is expected to replace classic human-machine interfaces someday.
 Instead of manually checking all the separate screens that show some equipment stats, engineers can just walk around the production lines and other equipment seeing all the necessary data overlaid right on them.
-All that is needed is to wear an AR headset, which also keeps engineers' hands free.
+All that is needed is to wear an AR headset, which also keeps engineers’ hands-free.

 Flexible Automation for Efficiency

 Manufacturers, depending on the product they create, need to purchase new equipment for each new product design.
 After the equipment is used, it would probably stand idle, waiting for someone who figures out how to re-use it.
-As we can see, this automation type means you customize the production line around a single product design.
+As we can see, this automation type means you customize the production line around single product design.
 This is called fixed automation, and a flexible one allows for going the other way.
 With flexible automation, the equipment is re-programmed to accomplish a different set of tasks, create different product designs.
-Buying and configuring such equipment may be expensive yet beneficial in the future - manufacturers do not have to buy new equipment every time they need to change the production.
+Buying and configuring such equipment may be expensive yet beneficial in the future – manufacturers do not have to buy new equipment every time they need to change the production.

 A huge benefit of flexible automation is the ability to keep production costs fixed for both small and big batches of parts.
 When it comes to producing the mixes of parts, flexible automation also takes over – it provides a quicker ROI compared to fixed automation.
 Another important detail is that such assembly lines can be easily moved around and reconfigured.
 Such mobility is a huge advantage for the manufacturers that have frequent product lineup changes.
 For example, Toyota had figured out that flexibly configurable assembly lines fit their automotive production requirements best.
 The lines are easier to change following the current demand, consume less energy and boast increased reliability.

-To sum up, the manufacturers understand how important it is to implement automation solutions for production.
+The manufacturers understand how important it is to implement automation solutions for production.
 They are eager to follow the latest tech innovations, yet sometimes have some considerations about the costs and possible outcomes of/from implementation.
 Even if some technologies seem to be not suitable for enterprise use, like AR/VR that for a long time was considered gaming-only, they can greatly contribute to many processes, if in the right hands.